 The most readily available assistance program for Medicare is the Part D Extra Help program.
-This pays for 85% or more of the costs that come with Medicare’s Prescription Drug Program (Part D).
+This pays for 85% or more of the prescription drug costs that come with Medicare’s Prescription Drug Program (Part D).
 It is sometimes called the Low Income Subsidy program or LIS.

-Extra Help has higher income and asset limits than programs such as Medicare Savings Programs and Medicaid.
+Extra Help has higher income and asset limits than programs such as the Medicare Savings Programs and Medicaid.
 LIS offers assistance to beneficiaries by helping them pay a reduced amount for Medicare-covered prescriptions at the pharmacy.
 A beneficiary can be enrolled in a stand-alone Prescription Drug Plan or a Medicare Advantage plan with drug coverage.
 There are different levels of assistance that vary by income and asset levels.
-The lower the income and resource, the greater the help.
+The lower the income and resources, the greater the help.

 |Program||Monthly Income||Resources||What it pays for|

-|Extra Help from Social Security||Single $1,615 |
+|Extra Help from Social Security||Single: $1,615 |

-|Single $14,610 Couple $29,160||Reduces Part D premiums, deductibles, copays and eliminates the coverage gap based on income and resource level|
+|Single: $14,610 Couple: $29,160||Reduces Part D premiums, deductibles, copays and eliminates the coverage gap based on income and resource level|

 You automatically get Extra Help if you: